davidarchanjo/spring-certified-developer-study-guide/README.md

 [@SpringBootConfiguration](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/SpringBootConfiguration.html) - used to indicate that a class provides Spring Boot application @Configuration.
 Can be used as an alternative to @Configuration annotation so that configuration can be found automatically;

-[@Conditional](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Conditional.html) - used to indicate that a component is only eligible for registration when all specified conditions match;
 </br></br>

 # 6. ASPECT-ORIENTED PROGRAMMING <a id="6-aspect-oriented-programming-" href="#6"></a>
 ## SAMPLE PROJECTS